useSearchParams

 - Simple, predictable API:

-always works - Full TypeScript support: Perfect autocomplete and type checking
+params.page = 2always works - Full TypeScript support: Perfect autocomplete and type checking

 - Clean URLs: Objects serialize to readable JSON strings